-The University of the Incarnate Word has developed a program of financial assistance that enables you to obtain the small class environment, personalized instruction and quality academic programs that distinguish us as a private university.
-A good education is an investment that will pay off for a lifetime, but today's high costs often make financing your education difficult.
+The University of the Incarnate Word has developed a program of financial assistance that enables you to obtain the small class environment, personalized instruction, and quality academic programs that distinguish us as a private university.

 The primary purpose of student financial assistance is to provide resources to students who would otherwise be unable to pursue a post-secondary education.
 Financial assistance programs are designed to supplement a family's efforts to meet educational costs.
-The University can be expected to assist only when the family is unable to meet the full cost of attendance.
+The University of the Incarnate Word has developed a program of financial assistance that enables you to obtain the small class environment, personalized instruction and quality academic programs that distinguish us as a private university.
 The financial assistance philosophy at the University is to meet the direct costs or financial need of all eligible students until funds are exhausted.

 To be considered for most types of financial assistance at the University of the Incarnate Word, a student must complete a Free Application for Federal Student Aid (FAFSA), a University of the Incarnate Word Student Information Form, and other documents as required by the office of Financial Assistance for every year that you want to be considered.
 A student must also be accepted by the University and be enrolled in a degree-seeking program.
 In most cases, only students who are citizens or eligible non-citizens can apply for financial assistance.